 There is small gift shop near the exit where you can buy gifts, lavender products like potted lavender plants, soft toys, towel hanger, perfumes, artificial lavender plants.
 It also has a cafe offering cakes, brownies, strawberry milkshake, and ice creams.

-The centre opens daily and charges RM5 per adults and RM3 for children.
+The center opens daily and charges RM5 per adults and RM3 for children.

 5. Walk in Clouds at Mossy Forest: